codesujeet/codesujeet/README.md

 ## I'm currently pursuing B.Tech in CSE (Cyber Security)

-I’m a System Design Engineer at **Team Abhyuday Racing (UKR)**, working on autonomous vehicle technology, ADAS systems, and Drive-By-Wire architecture.
+I’m a System Design Engineer at **Team Abhyuday Racing **, working on autonomous vehicle technology, ADAS systems, and Drive-By-Wire architecture.
 Along with embedded and automotive systems development, I’m passionate about cybersecurity and full-stack development.

 With strong problem-solving skills and a mindset for continuous learning, I enjoy building secure, scalable systems—whether it’s cyber defense tools, autonomous vehicle software, or modern web applications.
 I consistently stay updated with the latest technologies and adapt quickly to new challenges.